jdeluyck/kcoreorg-website/_posts/2007/2007-04-06-phptelemeter-1-30-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve just released phptelemeter 1.30.
+I've just released phptelemeter 1.30.
 This version includes the following changes:

-  * Replaced gregoriantojd() calls with something else, fixes phptelemeter if php is compiled without &#8211;enable-calendar. (feature request: 1684526)
+  * Replaced gregoriantojd() calls with something else, fixes phptelemeter if php is compiled without -enable-calendar. (feature request: 1684526)
   * Changed Telenet parsers: Telenet now has one fix quota instead of separate upload/download (fixes: 1671798)
   * Updated publishers to work with a history of one quota and separate quotas (also for Telenet)